 Work Incentive.
 Inequality is also important to motivate workers.
 If every worker received the same wage regardless of skill and effort, there would be no incentive to learn new skills and work hard at the job.
 A firm in a capitalist society can pay successful workers a higher wage to reflect their higher productivity.
 This will lead to wage inequality, but without it it would be hard to motivate workers.

 Other Types of Inequality in Capitalism

 Inheritance.
 Another aspect of capitalism is that private property can be passed on from one generation to another.
-Therefore those who inherit capital are able to enjoy high income even without any effort.
+Therefore those who inherit capital can enjoy high income even without any effort.
 They have access to best private education and jobs.
 This creates inequality of opportunity as well as inequality of opportunity.